hskang9/nacl-mini/README.md

 ## Nacl mini
-A Rust partial implementation of authenticated encryption functions of libsodium using cryptographic primitives from the Rust-Crypto project.
+A partial rust implementation of authenticated encryption functions of libsodium using cryptographic primitives from the Rust-Crypto project.

 This includes the seal() and open() functions.